-2. Select Import from Exida.
+2. In the upper-right corner of the page, select Import from Exida.

 The Import from Exida Project window appears.

 Provide the path to the exSILentia file that you want to import, and then select Next.
 A list of Instrumented Functions appears.